bdnorris/sass-only-gulp/README.md

 npm install

-gulp watch
+`gulp dev`

+to watch Sass files and compile on save, creating a __Sourcemap__.

+`gulp default` or just `gulp`

-to watch Sass files and compile on save.
+to watch Sass files and compile on save, Auto-prefixing and Minifying

 ## Also